BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Installation-Of-BG3MM.md

 ## Other guides:

 Now BG3MM is set up correctly, continue to the other 2 parts of this guide: (all of which are on To-Do):
-Part 2: How to install mods (pak files)
-Part 3: How to install manual/loose file mods (mods that are not pak files)
+Part 2: How to install mods (Pak Files): https://wiki.bg3.community/en/Tutorials/Mod-Use/How-to-Install-Pak-Files Part 3: How to install manual/loose file mods (mods that are not pak files)

 And other relevant guides: